-Holidaymakers will fall in love with the golden beaches of Perth, miles of stunning coastlines, coral reefs and brightly coloured fish on the Ningaloo Reef.
+Holidaymakers will fall in love with the golden beaches of Perth, miles of stunning coastlines and landscapes, world-class wine regions and the Ningaloo Reef.
 And with the journey time significantly shorter than ever before, following Qantas’ introduction in 2018 of a non-stop, 17-hour ﬂight to the state’s capital Perth, there are many reasons Western Australia features in ABTA’s 12 destinations to watch list 2019.

 Western Australia’s population is only 2.5 people per square mile compared to the UK’s 650 people per square mile.
 So if you’re looking for wide open spaces, jump on a flight to WA.

-There is so much to see and cover in WA and one way to guarantee to see the unique landscape of this enormous state is to take a 4 wheel drive road trip along the Great Northern Highway to reach Broome in The Kimberley, the state’s northwestern region.
+There is so much to see and cover in WA and one way to guarantee to see the unique landscape is to hire a four-wheel drive to see some of the enormous state's coastal routes on the Great Northern Highway.

 Driving through the landscape, you’ll see majestic canyons, freshwater swimming holes and stunning coastal towns at Wyndham and Broome.
 If you stay on the coast, there are various boat tours you can take to discover more of the dramatic coastline such as the horizontal falls.

-If you don’t have time to drive all the way from Perth to Broome, you can always take an internal flight.
+To get from Perth to Broome, you should take an internal flight as its such a long drive.
 After all, The Kimberley is three times larger than England.

-No visit to WA would be complete without a visit to the awe-inspiring, iconic outback, leading to the startling and dramatic Karijini National Park in The Kimberley.
+No visit to WA would be complete without a visit to the awe-inspiring, iconic outback, leading to the startling and dramatic Karijini National Park in The Kimberley, located in the Pilbara in the North West region.
 You’ll learn about the landscape, culture and see prolific and varied wildlife.
-Wallabies, Kangaroos, lizards and snakes, birds such as Rainbow Bee-eater and Kookaburras.
+Wallabies, Kangaroos, lizards, birds such as Rainbow Bee-eater and Kookaburras.
 A guided tour is well worth your time and money, both to pass through this tough terrain safely and not miss any of the amazing animals which live here.

 #WesternAustralia is a world-class road trip destination.
 WA’s picturesque and rugged beauty was made to be explored by car and its broad horizons gives any long-distance journey a timeless, wind-in-your-hair sense of adventure.
 And whether you’re steering along the coast in a campervan or rumbling through the wilderness of The Kimberley in a 4WD, there’s a road trip perfect for you, visit here to find the right one. #justanotherdayinWA #thisisWA#WesternAustralia #seeaustralia #ABTAtraveltrends